cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering.md

 ### Region steering

 Cloudflare has [13 geographic regions](/load-balancing/reference/region-mapping-api/#list-of-load-balancer-regions) that span the world.
-The region of a client is determined by the region of the Cloudflare data center that answers the client’s DNS query.
+The region of a client is determined by the region of the Cloudflare data center that answers the client's DNS query.

 {{<Aside type="warning">}}
 If you add a pool to a region, you cannot [delete this pool](/load-balancing/pools/create-pool/#delete-a-pool) until you remove it from the **Geo steering** configuration.
 The configuration is **not** automatically removed when you change to a different **Traffic Steering** method.